How to Clean Soccer Cleats: 6 Fast and Easy Steps

 Step 1: Remove Dirt and Debris from Sole of Cleats

-The first step of the cleaning process is to get rid of as much dirt and debris from the bottom of the cleat as possible.
-One way to do this is to grab both cleats and smack the soles of the cleats together so all of the debris falls off.
+The first step in the cleaning process is to remove as much dirt and debris from the bottom of the cleat as possible.
+One way to do this is to grab both cleats and smack their soles together so all the debris falls off.

-If you have a putty knife or screwdriver you can also use that to get rid of the stubborn dirt and debris, but the best way to clean the debris off is to use a reliable soccer cleat cleaning tool such as the boot buddy.
+If you have a putty knife or screwdriver, you can also use it to remove stubborn dirt and debris, but the best way to clean the cleats is with a reliable soccer cleat cleaning tool, such as the Boot Buddy.
 You can also remove the laces at this point.

 Step 2: Gently Scrub the Cleats with a Cloth or Brush

-Next create a cleaning solution inside of a bowl with any type of soap or detergent and warm water.
-Soak your cloth in this solution and scrub your cleats.
-If you don’t have a cloth you can also use a gentle brush, a soft-bristled brush, or an old toothbrush.
+Next, create a cleaning solution in a bowl using any soap or detergent and warm water.
+Soak your clothes in this solution and scrub your cleats.
+If you don’t have a cloth, you can also use a gentle, soft-bristled brush or an old toothbrush.

 Step 3: Rinse